Rhynchocephalia

 Rhynchocephalia (/,rINkousᵻ'feili@/; lit. 'beak-heads') is an order of lizard-like reptiles that includes only one living species, the tuatara (Sphenodon punctatus) of New Zealand.
 Despite its current lack of diversity, during the Mesozoic rhynchocephalians were a speciose group with high morphological and ecological diversity.
 The oldest record of the group is dated to the Middle Triassic around 244 million years ago, and they had achieved global distribution by the Early Jurassic.
 Most rhynchocephalians belong to the suborder Sphenodontia ('wedge-teeth').
 Their closest living relatives are lizards and snakes in the order Squamata, with the two orders being grouped together in the superorder Lepidosauria.

-Rhynchocephalians are distinguished from squamates by a number of traits, including the retention of rib-like gastralia bones in the belly, as well as most rhynchocephalians having acrodont teeth that are fused to the crests of the jaws (the latter also found among a small number of modern lizard groups like agamids).
+Rhynchocephalians are distinguished from squamates by a number of traits, including the retention of rib-like gastralia bones in the belly, and a proatlas bone in the neck as well as most rhynchocephalians having acrodont teeth that are fused to the crests of the jaws (the latter also found among a small number of modern lizard groups like agamids).

 Once representing the world's dominant group of small reptiles, many of the niches occupied by lizards today were held by rhynchocephalians during the Triassic and Jurassic.
 Rhynchocephalians underwent a great decline during the Cretaceous, and they had disappeared almost entirely by the beginning of the Cenozoic.
 While the modern tuatara is primarily insectivorous and carnivorous, the diversity of the group also included the herbivorous eilenodontines, and there were other rhynchocephalians with specialised ecologies like the durophagous sapheosaurs.
 There were even successful groups of aquatic sphenodontians, such as the elongate-bodied pleurosaurs.

 Research history

 Tuatara were originally classified as agamid lizards when they were first described by John Edward Gray in 1831.
 They remained misclassified until 1867, when Albert Günther of the British Museum noted features similar to birds, turtles, and crocodiles.
 He proposed the order Rhynchocephalia (from Ancient Greek ῥύγχος (rhúnkhos) 'beak' and κεφαλή (kephalḗ) 'head', meaning "beak head") for the tuatara and its fossil relatives.
 In 1925, Samuel Wendell Williston proposed the Sphenodontia to include only tuatara and their closest fossil relatives.
 Sphenodon is derived from Ancient Greek σφήν (sphḗn) 'wedge' and ὀδούς (odoús) 'tooth'.
 Many disparately related species were subsequently added to the Rhynchocephalia, resulting in what taxonomists call a "wastebasket taxon".
 These include the superficially similar (both in shape and name) but unrelated rhynchosaurs, which lived in the Triassic.
-Studies in the 1970s and 1980s demonstrated that rhynchosaurs were unrelated, with computer-based cladistic analysis conducted in the 1980s providing a robust diagnosis for the definition of the group.
+Studies in the 1970s and 1980s demonstrated that many rhynchosaurs were unrelated, with computer-based cladistic analysis conducted in the 1980s providing a robust diagnosis for the definition of the group.